 Willow Brook Farm

 Willowbrook Farm is a small, family run business owned by Myriam Zylstra and David Steele.
-We are located in Southern Ontario in the village of Rosemont, nestled in the Hills of the Headwaters.
+We are located in Southern Ontario in the Town of Chatsworth.
 Sheep producers since 2008, Myriam and David are dedicated to raising high quality pureblood Dorpers.

 Janet and Mike Brodziak purchased a 160 acre hay field just outside of the resort town of Regina Beach, Sask. in 1999.
 They proceeded to build a rural setting home to raise their young family.